nayan2723/cybersecurity-portfolio/README.md

 - Certifications & achievements
 - Contact + social links

-It is designed with a clean UI, fast loading, and a mobile-first approach.
+It is designed with a clean UI and fast loading

 ---